John T. Flanagan

-John Theodore Flanagan (January 15, 1906 – March 11, 1996) was a professor of literature at the University of Minnesota and the University of Illinois who specialized in early literature of the Midwest.
-He was born in St. Paul, Minnesota and earned a bachelor, master, and PhD degrees from the University of Minnesota.
+John Theodore Flanagan (January 15, 1906 – March 11, 1996) was an American professor of literature at the University of Minnesota and the University of Illinois who specialized in early literature of the Midwest.
+He was born in St. Paul, Minnesota, and earned a bachelor, master, and PhD degrees from the University of Minnesota.

 Biography

 John T. Flanagan was born January 15, 1906.

 Flanagan taught for one year at the University of North Dakota in Fargo before receiving an appointment to the University of Minnesota in 1929, where he taught until 1945.
 He wrote many articles during this period, especially for the Minnesota Historical Journal.
 In the winter of 1939 he was a visiting lecturer in American Literature at Pomona College.
 In 1943 he was awarded a Guggenheim fellowship.